Couples Therapy: Reddit Edition | Reading Reddit Stories

 So I think this is him keeping tabs of his own personal expenses because some of these things don't involve her, but he has a tab for her of like, oh, we both did this.

-so you're so he's he's not letting her know, or at least as far as we know, he's not letting her know, like, oh, we're splitting this, but I'm gonna ask for the money later.
+So you're so he's he's not letting her know, or at least as far as we know, he's not letting her know that, oh, we're splitting this, but I'm gonna ask for the money later.

-Like, I budget my life at the end of the month, and that's when I'm gonna ask for you to pay me because we've been seeing each other everything all up front, yeah, for everything, and that's so that's so intense.
+Like, I budget my life at the end of the month, and that's when I'm gonna ask for you to pay me.

-Because instead of being like, hey, 20 bucks for tonight, and I'm sorry, asking for a hundred bucks later, this age gap, too.
+And because we've been seeing each other for everything all up front, yeah, for everything, and that's so that's so intense because instead of being like, hey, 20 bucks for tonight, and I'm sorry, I'm asking for a hundred bucks later.

 This woman is 23, like she just got out of college, allegedly.